-In Philippines, fresh leaves are cooked in coconut milk to prepare ginattang malunggay.
+In the Philippines, fresh leaves are cooked in coconut milk to prepare ginattang malunggay.

-Dry and powdered moringa leaves can be added to diet in order to improve the nutritional quality in Africa and Asia.
-Bread, muffins, pastry, rolls, cakes can be prepared with mixing M.oleifera powder with wheat, maize, and rice flours.
+Dry and powdered moringa leaves can be added to the diet to improve the nutritional quality in Africa and Asia.
+Bread, muffins, pastry, rolls, and cakes can be prepared by mixing M.oleifera powder with wheat, maize, and rice flour.

-2. USDA - Nutrient Database for Standard Reference: Drumstick pods.
+USDA -Drumstick pods: Nutrient Database for Standard Reference.

-3. USDA - Nutrient Database for Standard Reference: Drumstick leaves.
+USDA -Drumstick leaves: Nutrient Database for Standard Reference.